 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Travel permits: We advise you to reconsider your need to travel to Eritrea due to travel restrictions imposed by local authorities.
 All foreign nationals are required to obtain permits to travel out of Asmara.
 Foreign nationals residing or working outside of Asmara also need a travel permit to go outside their normal area of work or residence.
 Applications are processed by the Department of Protocol in Asmara and Zonal Administration Offices (for foreign nationals living/working outside of Asmara).
 Australians should take these requirements into consideration when making travel plans as there may be delays in the issue of permits.
 Australian consular officials must apply for a permit to travel outside of Asmara ten days in advance of travelling.
 There is high likelihood the applications for travel will be refused.
 If you do receive permission to travel outside of Asmara and encounter difficulties, the ability of the Australian Government to provide consular services, including emergency assistance, may be severely limited.
-There have been incidents in 2011 where the Eritrean authorities have refused consular access to detained foreign nationals.
+There have been recent incidents where the Eritrean authorities have refused consular access to detained foreign nationals.